 Developers noted, “This new sensing technology is a fully integrated, low-power radar operating in the 60-GHz ISM band.
 Additionally, it can reduce the complexity of radar system design and power consumption compared to our initial prototypes.”

 “We have developed two modulation architectures: a Frequency Modulated Continuous Wave (FMCW) radar and a Direct-Sequence Spread Spectrum (DSSS) radar.
 Both integrate the entire radar system into the package, including multiple beamforming antennas that enable 3D tracking and imaging with no moving parts,” they added.

 Working of this new sensing technology project Soli:

 Soli sensor works by emitting electromagnetic waves in a broad beam.
 The beam reflects some part of an object back towards the radar antenna.

 Related: Google’s New Tool Uses AI to Combat Online Trolls

 It tracks and discovers dynamic gestures expressed by fine motions of the fingers and hand.
 Unlike traditional radar sensors, it does not need large bandwidth and high spatial resolution.

-In real, its fundamental sensing principles depend on motion resolution by extracting subtle changes in the received signal over time.
+In reality, its fundamental sensing principles depend on motion resolution by extracting subtle changes in the received signal over time.

 By processing these temporal signal variations, it can find complex finger movements and deform hand shapes within its field.